ElvinC/gyroflow/index.md

     - label: "Download"
       url: "/download/"
       class: "btn--primary"
-excerpt: "A work-in-progress gyro-assisted video stabilization tool for aerial videography and stuff"
+excerpt: "Breaking news: The world's most tedious stabilization software could lose that title"
 intro:
   - excerpt: "Ever wanted to be smooth like [insert favourite FPV pilot] without the skills or budget?
 This tool probably won't do that, but it might do something..."
 feature_row: